dgalvis/ViEEG/modelling/README.txt

 2) Edit the config files, these are found in subdirectories of net_results.
 This is where you add the frequency band of interest, the patient filenames (and seizure epoch times), the method used.
 (example ./net_results/CC for the CC method with patient 1 and 4, number of surrogates has been reset to 19 to make it run faster in examples)

+2b) There are params in ModelRun.m for the dynamical systems modelling you wish to change as well.
+This is T: how long to run each dynamical system, n_n: how many runs for noise (in manuscript I used 128, for example I use 8 to make it run in reasonable time without HPC).

 3) Create Networks using python ipython NetRun.py ./CC ipython NetRun.py ./MI